telerik/winforms-docs/gridview/columns/reordering-columns.md

 # Reordering Columns

-The RadGridView control supports column reordering by the user at run-time.
+RadGridView control supports column reordering by the user at run-time.
 The user has just to drag the desired column's header at the desired position among the other headers and drop it there.
 In the RadGridView control, the __AllowColumnReorder__ property value determines whether users can move columns to different positions.

 #### Allow or disallow column reordering